jpverkamp/blog/content/programming/2018/2018-02-15-automatic-self-signed-https-for-local-development.md

 In those cases, how can you test functionality that specifically interacts with HTTPS?

-Today I will show you `autohttps`, a thin nginx proxy using Docker and a {{< wikipedia "self signed certificate" >}} to automatically create an HTTPS proxy in front of your application.
+Today I will show you `autohttps`, a thin nginx proxy using Docker and a [[wiki:self signed certificate]]() to automatically create an HTTPS proxy in front of your application.

 <!--more-->